krish-sahni/f1-tenth-rl-code/README.md

 - *SCALE_FACTOR*: scales the error term.

 Tweak these for better performance.
 If the vehicle oscillates too much, try lowering Kp or increasing Kd.
 If the vehicle fails to center itself, you might need a higher Kp or a small Ki term.
 This file also houses the main function, which is responsible for publishing the steering and speed ROS messages through the AckermannDriveStamped topic.

+The following parameters in *errorgen.py*

+    self.lookaheaddist = 0.7
+    self.offset = 25
+    self.minpix = 20
+    self.maxpix = 55
+    self.midpoint = 160

+Can also be tuned if the target velocity of the car is changed.
+This decides where on the image to commpute the error from.
+Naturally, a faster velocity requires a further lookahead distance

 ---